Forced Submersion Leaves A Child Traumatized, What Do You Do?

 What I Would do

-If this were my first contact with the child and parent, I would begin by introducing my self to the child and parent.
+If this were my first contact with the child and parent, I would begin by introducing myself to the child and parent.
 I would approach the traumatizing of the child firstly by assuring the child that they ‘will never be asked to do anything in my class that they do not want to.
 That I may try and talk them into it but in the end if they say no they will not be made to.’
-I would the set about keeping my promise.The next thing I would do is to give the Child the Right to tell me they are scared.
+I would then set about keeping my promise.The next thing I would do is to give the Child the Right to tell me they are scared.
 The child has the right to feel safe at all times and I would continue to assure the child that it is OK to be scared but that you can be afraid and still be safe.

 Having laid the ground rules I would then set about finding out what the child was comfortable with and what they were willing and able to do.